Genlis, Côte-d'Or: Roman and Gallo-Roman eras

 The Genlis site has been occupied since the time of the Romans.
-A fortified military outpost that was the starting point of a Roman road called Chemin des Romains or Chausée Chaussée Brunehaut, proves the Romans had a military presence in the area.
+A fortified military outpost that was the starting point of a Roman road called Chemin des Romains or Chaussée Brunehaut, proves the Romans had a military presence in the area.
 In 1973, a Gallo-Roman villa was found by aerial surveillance."Inside of the Gallo-Roman castrum, recognized thanks to its corner towers and its doubled perimeter walls, there were traces of simple buildings, most of them having only a single room, displaying the disorderly lines that date to modern times.
 Could these buildings be rural settlements close to the fortress?"The Chemin des Romains linked Genlis to Arceau.
 Several archaeological discoveries, such as at Izier, Cessey-sur-Tille, Bressey-sur-Tille and Arc-sur-Tille, were made at this part of the road.
 Arc-sur-Tille was where the Roman road coming from Genlis intersected with the road going from Besançon-Alise-Sainte-Reine to Alise.
 A bronze statuette of the early empire and two statuettes of Mercury were found during excavations.
 Bressey-sur-Tille was located on the road that extended to Arcelot to the north and Genlis to the south.
 Finally, the Chemin des Romains linked the nearby village of Arceau to Dijon and Mirebeau.